aloRanking/foodvendor/ReadMe.md

 To get list of Orders : "/home/orders"

-To get specific customer Order: "/home/{customerId}/orders"
+To get a specific customer Order: "/home/customer/{customerId}/orders"

+To get a specific Vendor orders : "/home/vendor/{vendorId}/orders"

 **CUSTOMER**